Dough (film)

-Dough is a 2015 British-Hungarian movie.
+Dough is a 2015 British-Hungarian stoner comedy film directed by John Goldschmidt and written by Jonathan Benson and Jez Freedman released to mixed reviews.

 Plot

 Nat Dayan, the owner of a Jewish bakery, hires Muslim African immigrant Ayyash Habimana to work in the shop.
 Ayyash drops marijuana into the dough to hide it, but then the marijuana gets mixed in — and then things really start cooking...